 The University offers an Ensuite On Campus Accommodation Subsidy to students requiring ensuite accommodation for themselves and their carers as a result of a disability.
 All students (Home,EU/International) who are eligible on disability grounds can apply for the subsidy on an annual basis for their accommodation and their carer accommodation.

-Disability Services will facilitate any personal care arrangements students make as much as possible, by assisting with accommodation allocations, inductions and Health & Safety procedures.
+The Disability Team will facilitate any personal care arrangements students make as much as possible, by assisting with accommodation allocations, inductions and Health & Safety procedures.

 For visitors to the campus, power wheelchairs and mobility scooters are available on loan.
 Please contact Warwick Conferences on +44 (0) 24 7652 3222 or conferences at warwick dot ac dot uk for additional information.

-For additional information on accessibliity or to arrange an individual campus visit please contact disability at warwick dot ac dot uk, tel: 024 7657 5570.
+For additional information on accessibility or to arrange an individual campus visit please contact disability at warwick dot ac dot uk, tel: 024 7657 5570.